wixplosives/stylable.io/docs/references/tag-selectors.md

 ### Native element

-A Native element has no special support in Stylable
+A Native element requires no special support in Stylable.

 <!-- prettier-ignore-start -->
 ```css